On June 17, 1952 Matisse was working on the cut outs to decorate his bedroom with The Parakeet and the Mermaid.

+Cut outs had become his main medium since the late 40.
 Matisse would cut painted sheets into forms of varying shapes and sizes which he then arranged into lively compositions which grew from modest size to large scale.
-In 1952, he create a mural titled Mermaid in his bedroom and said that
+He said that he was “drawing with scissors” or “carving into color," like a sculpture.

 Picasso, living nearby would regularly visit Matisse, who was invalid.